mitchcapper/CefSharpDockerfiles/README.md

 	# Allow partial needed if not building debug builds, make sure to run it when done or run the cef_build last few commands to create the archive with the result and to clean up the workspace of the source files.
 ```
 ### Dual Build Flag
 Note the DUAL_BUILD may speed up builds by running x86 and x64 builds concurrently (each with 1/2 as many threads).
 This is primarily useful during linking.
 Linking is largely single threaded and takes awhile and is single thread CPU bound (given enough IO).
 The main issue is memory usage.
-If both linking steps run at once you may need nearly 50GB of memory at once (in worst case).
+If both linking steps run at once you may need nearly 30GB of memory at once (in worst case older builds would use up to 50GB).
 It would be better if they linked at slightly separate times but as every compute system was different there did not seem to be a good way to determine how long to sleep for to make it most efficient.

 ## Docker for Windows Caveats